AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/advanced-usage.md

 ### Set whether to enable message quoting

 Users can long-press a message to reply to it, with the original message content quoted in the reply.
 This feature is enabled by default.
-To disable, set the `enableMessageReply` property to `false`.
+To disable, set the `enableMessageReply` property to `false`:

 ```dart
 ChatUIKitSettings.enableMessageReply = false;